Middle-earth: Shadow of Mordor: Development

+Gameplay design

-Shadow of Mordor was Monolith's first third-person open-world video game for the eighth generation consoles PlayStation 4 and Xbox One, and de Plater considered its development an educational experience for the studio.
+Shadow of Mordor was Monolith's first third-person open-world video game, and de Plater considered its development an educational experience for the studio.
 In Monolith's introduction to the genre, many core mechanics were built from scratch and the studio were inspired by successful video games such as the Batman: Arkham series created by Rocksteady Studios; those games inspired Shadow of Mordor's stealth and free-flow combat mechanics.
 The studio considered Rocksteady's games good examples of how to handle a licensed title.
+In 2019, it was revealed that Monolith had worked on a standalone Batman video game based on the Dark Knight trilogy of films made by Christopher Nolan.
+The studio had to cancel the project, codenamed Apollo, after one-and-a-half year of development, though elements from that game, such as the nemesis system, were reused in Shadow of Mordor.

 The game's signature feature is its Nemesis system.
-The Monolith team considered themselves experts in artificial intelligence, and wanted to push its boundaries.
-Allowing players to choose their story (a sandbox-game pillar) and "leverage the new generation hardware through innovation", the team wanted to create a system allowing non-playable characters to respond to player actions; this later became the Nemesis system.
-The system's idea was frameworked three months after development began, and to best present it everyone in the studio was involved.
-The developers hoped that with the system, orcs could be memorable for players.
-It was made more complex during the game's early development, incorporating personal relationships among orcs, but was later pared down when the studio considered it too complicated.
+Its origins came from management in WB Games in the early 2010s, seeing that past single-player games like Batman: Arkham Asylum had great initial first sales, but which failed to capture revenue from second-hand sales.
+WB Games tried other experiments across its studios, such as with downloadable content that could only be activated only once in Batman: Arkham City.
+For Monolith, their goal was to make a gameplay element that would lead players to keep the game disc within their library rather than seek second-hand sales.
+The team wanted to create a system which allows non-playable characters to respond to player's actions, creating personal stories for each player and making otherwise nameless Orcs in the game memorable and unique, such that players would not want to part with the game.
+The system's idea was frameworked three months after development began.
+It was made more complex during the game's early development, incorporating personal relationships among Orcs, but was later pared down when the studio considered it too complicated.
 The Nemesis system was also inspired by pen-and-paper role-playing games.
-Although most orcs are similar, some were designed with distinctive behavior patterns.
-These orcs have dialogue written by Dan Abnett, and the team hoped the special orcs would surprise players.
+Although most Orcs are similar, some were designed with distinctive behavior patterns.
+These Orcs have dialogue written by Dan Abnett.
 The team also hoped that the system would provide tension and competition, similar to a multiplayer game.
-The studio was inspired by sports games, where the narrative continues when players lose a match.
-This can prevent immersion and narrative from breaking when players die in the game.
-According to Rob Roberts, the system is designed so players can emotionally attach to the protagonist through gameplay drama.
-They also hoped that through the system, players can create their own villain, leading to an organic story.
+The studio was inspired by sports games, where the narrative continues even when players lose a match.
+This can prevent immersion and narrative from breaking when the player characters die in the game.
+The system is designed so players can emotionally attach to the protagonist through gameplay drama, while enabling players to create their own villain, leading to a more organic story.